Recycling

 Curbside Recycling

-All licensed collection companies must provide recycling at the curb to ALL customers of the following materials:
+All licensed collection companies must offer options to recycle at the curb to ALL customers.
+This includes the following materials:

 • Aluminum